-“My job is, kind of, to Eighties-ify it,” Robinson, who co-composed and oversaw the music production for YouTube’s “Sing It!” explained.
+“My job is, kind of, to Eighties-ify it,” explained Robinson, who co-composed and oversaw the music production for YouTube’s “Sing It!”
 After making a simple beat, he added a fuller drum sound and a few more synth vibes.
-Then he trimmed the loop to make it sound more robotic.
-Once the bed had been made, Robinson pulled the Strat off the wall and plugged in.
-“Sometimes I like to chug over it,” he said, adding a layer of gnarly hair metal guitar to the mix
+Then, he trimmed the loop to make it sound more robotic.
+Once the musical bed was made, Robinson pulled the Stratocaster off the wall and plugged it in.
+“Sometimes I like to chug over it,” he said and added a layer of gnarly hair metal guitar to the mix.

 Over in the other studio Birenberg started with the beat.
 “There’s a lot of knobs to play with,” he said with his cap on backwards.
 “Let’s see what they do.”

-After some experiments, he found his way to Plotting Modular.
-There his eyes and ears were pleased.
+After some experiments, he found his way to Plotting Modular in Arcade.
+There, his eyes and ears were pleased.

 “Oh man, any knob labeled Rage, I’m immediately going to turn up, and I was not disappointed,” he laughed.

 His humor matches the work he has done in the past.
 Birenberg composed the music on Hulu’s PEN15 and the FX series Son of Zorn.

 With a healthy, dynamic beat, and tubular synths, Birenberg reached for his Akai Professional EWI4000S electronic wind instrument.
 Why not?
 After a few notes, it’s obvious the pan flute fits perfectly into the story of the karate kids who have since all grown up.

 “The key to a long training sequence like this is you want to make sure your levels, your tiers, are really clear,” he explained.